-Even if you’re not new to job interviews, the process can still be confusing and stressful.
-You may find that you get nervous and feel pressured or in the spotlight, unable to come up with strong answers for interview questions.
+Even if you’re not new to job interviews, the interviewing process can still be confusing and stressful.
+You may find that you get nervous and feel pressured or in the spotlight.
 That’s natural.
 However, the job interview is an important part of the job search process that shows potential employers your personality and what you have to offer.
 It’s your time to shine.
-With some preparation and practice—learning how to answer interview questions, approaching it with the right attitude and rehearsing important talking points—you won’t feel as nervous, and your job interview will likely be more successful.
+With some preparation and practice, you won’t feel as nervous, and your job interview will likely be more successful.
 Follow these 5 interview tips to help you get that dream job.

 5. Follow Up